Banner Health

 Managing type 2 diabetes is a team effort

-At Banner Health, our diabetes care team includes primary care providers, endocrinologists, dietitians, pharmacists and diabetes educators.
-Together, we help you build a personalized plan to stay healthy.
+At Banner Health, type 2 diabetes care is collaborative.
+Your care team may include primary care providers, endocrinologists, dietitians, pharmacists and diabetes educators who work together to support your treatment plan.